Signs of low testosterone in women – and what to do about it

 “The effects of testosterone deficiency can vary from one woman to another,” adds Elise.
 “Not all women will experience these symptoms but, if you’re concerned, it’s important to share any changes you notice with your GP.”

-3 ways to boost your testosterone levels
+How to boost your testosterone levels

 Maintaining healthy testosterone levels often involves lifestyle changes and, in some cases, treatment from your GP.
 However, there are a few simple ways you can boost this particular hormone at home.